ory/docs/docs/oathkeeper/index.md

 title: Introduction
 ---

-ORY Oathkeeper authorizes incoming HTTP requests, either by being deployed as a reverse proxy in front of your upstream server (API, web server, ...) or as a Access Control Decision API alongside your API Gateway (Kong, Nginx, Envoy, AWS API Gateway, ...).
+ORY Oathkeeper authorizes incoming HTTP requests.
+It can be the Policy Enforcement Point in your cloud architecture, i.e. a reverse proxy in front of your upstream API or web server that forwards authorized requests and rejects unauthorized ones.
+If you want to use another API Gateway (Kong, Nginx, Envoy, AWS API Gateway, ...), Oathkeeper can also plug into that and act as its Policy Decision Point.

-The implemented problem domain and scope is called Zero-Trust Network Architecture, [BeyondCorp](https://www.beyondcorp.com), and Identity And Access Proxy (IAP).
+The implemented problem domain and scope is part of [attribute-based access control](https://en.wikipedia.org/wiki/Attribute-based_access_control), sometimes also called Zero-Trust Network Architecture, [BeyondCorp](https://www.beyondcorp.com), and Identity And Access Proxy (IAP).

 While ORY Oathkeeper works well with ORY Hydra and ORY Keto, ORY Oathkeeper can be used completely standalone and alongside other stacks with adjacent problem